Most Americans have used FedEx at some point to deliver or receive packages, as it’s one of the most reliable courier services in the country.

 Final Say

-The first thing to do when faced with a FedEx shipment exception is to get in touch with FedEx customer service and find out if you can do anything to resolve the issue.
+The first thing to do when faced with a FedEx shipment status exception is to contact FedEx customer service and find out if you can do anything to resolve the issue.
 In any

 case, most FedEx shipment exceptions get resolved on their own in less than seven days of the delivery dates.

-However, if the delay impacted your entire business operations, you can ask for a refund of the shipping charges.
+However, if the delay impacted your entire business operations, you can request a refund of the shipping charges.